DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 | Participant Completion      | 1 Apr 2025     | 31 Jul 2025      | `completed`    | 31 Aug 2025      |

-#### Cohort 2022
+#### 2022 cohort

-For participants starting their course on or before 30 November 2022, and  who are expected to complete their training over 2 academic years, providers [notify DfE of the schedule](LINK NEEDED):
+Participants starting their ECF-based training on or before 31 December 2022, and who are expected to complete their training over 2 academic years, should remain on the default schedule:

 ```
  "schedule_identifier": "ecf-standard-september"